Eastside Covenant Church is part of a larger network called the Evangelical Covenant Church.

 The Centrality of the Word of God

 We believe the Bible is the only perfect rule for faith, doctrine, and conduct.
-The dynamic, transforming power of the word of God directs the church and the life of each Christian.
-This reliance on the Bible leads us to affirm both men and women as ordained ministers and at every level of leadership.
-It is the reason we pursue ethnic diversity in our church and is the inspiration for every act of compassion, mercy, and justice.
+The transforming power of the word of God directs the life of the church.
+This leads us to affirm both men and women as ordained ministers and affirm a traditional sexual ethic.
+The centrality of the word is our foundation for every act of justice and mercy.

 The Necessity of New Birth